Pennsylvania schools taking out more loans amid state budget impasse

-HARRISBURG, Penn.
-(Reuters) - Pennsylvania school districts have had to take out more loans to survive the state’s budget impasse, with total borrowing now at $431 million, Pennsylvania Auditor General Eugene DePasquale said on Wednesday.
+HARRISBURG, Penn., Oct 28 (Reuters) - Pennsylvania school districts have had to take out more loans to survive the state’s budget impasse, with total borrowing now at $431 million, Pennsylvania Auditor General Eugene DePasquale said on Wednesday.

 An additional 10 districts have borrowed another $85 million since DePasquale’s first report on the impact of the stalemate last month.